MD Program

 The Penn State College of Medicine's MD Program is fully accredited by the Liaison Committee on Medical Education (LCME), the national accreditation authority for medical education programs leading to the MD degree in the United States and Canada.

 LCME accreditation is a peer-reviewed process of quality assurance that determines whether the medical education program meets established standards.
 To achieve and maintain accreditation, a program leading to the MD degree in the United States and Canada must meet the LCME accreditation standards.
 Accreditation status is reviewed by a team of site visitors every eight years.
-The next review date for the College of Medicine is the 2025-2026 academic year.
+Penn State College of Medicine was reviewed in February 2026.

 Professional Licensure/Certification